-(a) Open File Policy.
+(a) Expanded Discovery Policy.

-(1) At arraignment, the government must state on the record to the presiding judge whether it is following the open file policy as defined in Criminal L. R. 16(a)(2).
-If the government states that it is following the open file policy and the defense accepts such discovery materials, then the defense's discovery obligations under Fed.
+(1) At arraignment, the government must state on the record to the presiding judge whether it is following its Expanded Discovery Policy as defined in Criminal L. R. 16(a)(2).
+If the government states that it is following the Expanded Discovery Policy and the defense accepts such discovery materials, then the defense's discovery obligations under Fed.
 R. Crim.
 P. 16(b) arise without further government motion or request and both parties must be treated for all purposes in the trial court and on appeal as if each had filed timely written motions requesting all materials required to be produced under Fed.
 R. Crim.
 P. 16(a)(1)(A), (B), (C), (D), (E), (F), and (G), and 16(b)(1)(A), (B), and (C), and invoking Fed.
 R. Crim.
 P. 16(c).
-If the government is following the open file policy, the government need not respond to and the Court must not hear any motion for discovery under Fed.
+If the government is following the Expanded Discovery Policy, the government need not respond to and the Court must not hear any motion for discovery under Fed.
 R. Crim.
 P. 16(a) or 16(b) unless the motion complies with subsection (b) of this rule.